DrakeRyzer/DrakeSW5E/Enhanced Items/Index.md

 - *(protocol)* if not it is not adding or replacing any part.

 ### Equipment (going to break this down more)
-Equipment covers any Enhanced items that don't fall into other categories, such as (boots), (gloves), or a reusable trinket.
+Equipment covers any Enhanced Items that don't fall into other categories, such as (boots), (gloves), or a reusable trinket.
 If the item is worn, the subtype should be the appropriate place it is worn.
 Otherwise, leave it blank for now.

 ### Focuses
 Focus subtypes include the following.